 affect those residents, all meetings of its policy bodies shall be held within the City and County of San Francisco.
+9

-9 the next business day, unless otherwise rescheduled in advance.
-If a meeting must be canceled, continued or rescheduled for any reason, notice of such change shall be provided to the public as soon as is reasonably possible, including posting of a cancellation notice in the same manner as described in section 67.3(e) section 67.7(c), and mailed notice if sufficient time permits.
-10
+(e)(b) If a regular meeting would otherwise fall on a holiday, it shall instead be held on the next business day, unless otherwise rescheduled in advance.
+If a meeting must be canceled, continued or rescheduled for any reason, notice of such change shall be provided to the public as soon as is reasonably possible, including posting of a cancellation notice in the same manner as described in section 67.3(e) section 67.7(e), and mailed notice if sufficient time permits.